aptmac/dfs-helper-nhl/README.md

 ## Installing dependencies

 We'll need a handful of dependencies (`beautifulsoup`, `pandas`, and `PuLP`) for these scripts to work.
-If you don't already have them installed on your machine, you can install them using the provided `requirments.txt` file
+If you don't already have them installed on your machine, you can install them using the provided `requirments.txt` file:

 `> pip3 install -r requirements.txt`